To me, elderflower syrup smells like childhood. And after summer. Probably everyone has a drink that brings back childhood memories.

 - Bring to the boil.

-- Sieve the hot brew into bottles and close immediately.
+- Strain hot into bottles and seal immediately.

 If that is too complicated for you - or you would like to have an elderberry drink spontaneously - you can put a fresh elderflower in a jug with fresh water.
 After a few hours you will have a refreshing elderberry water!
 You can then simply drink the elderberry water as a cold infusion.